rjfarmer/pyMesa/README.md

 ````

-Where MESA_DIR and MESASDK_ROOT are strings containing the path to where MESA_DIR and MESASDK_ROOT
+Where MESA_DIR and MESASDK_ROOT are optional strings containing the path to where MESA_DIR and MESASDK_ROOT are installed, or where you want them installed.
+If they are not set, then we
-are installed, or where you want them installed.
+look for the shell environment variables  MESA_DIR and MESASDK_ROOT.

 ## Installing MESA